The average ophthalmologist salary is $409,000, according to Medscape Ophthalmologist Compensation Report 2025.

 According to ZipRecruiter, the best-paid ophthalmologists live in these states:

-Granted, the average salaries they list are much lower than the compensation data gathered from other sources.
+Granted, the average salaries they list are lower than some of the compensation data gathered from other sources, yet definitvely higher than the overall average nationwide from the same source

 But at the very least, it offers an idea of where to look for the best pay.